 How did he get the loot?

-It was gifted to him in a potlatch ceremony, another of the cultural practices of the region.
+It was gifted to him in a potlatch ceremony, another of the cultural practices common to the southeast cultural region of Alaska.

 So, what makes these gifts loot?